rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

 Once we've recorded the presence of a device on the LAN with the desired SSDP search target, the next step is to verify the availability of the device by fetching some more information about it.
 In UPnP, this is called the **device description**.
-In the search response, there is a LOCATION header which shows the location of the device description on the LAN.
-SmartThings splits this into **networkAddress**, **deviceAddress**, and **ssdpPath** in the event, which at this point should exist in app state.
+In the search response, there is a LOCATION header which shows the Location of the device description on the LAN.
+SmartThings splits this into **networkAddress**, **deviceAddress**, and **ssdpPath** in the Event, which at this point should exist in app state.
 This can be pulled out of state and put into a HubAction.
-Note that the HubAction has a **callback**, which means that when an HTTP response is issued from the device to the hub, it will fire the **deviceDescriptionHandler** method.
+Note that the HubAction has a **callback**, which means that when an HTTP response is issued from the device to the Hub, it will fire the **deviceDescriptionHandler** method.

 .. code-block:: groovy